Braised beef from the Dutch oven with Allgäu cheese spaetzle

 • smoked paprika powder

-• 2 handfuls of Mirepoix (a finely diced roasted vegetable mixture of carrots, celery, leeks, onions, and garlic)
+• 2 handfuls of mirepoix (finely diced mixture of roasted vegetables: carrots, celery, leeks, onions, garlic)

 • 1 pinch of flour